wgsl-tooling-wg/wesl-spec/Imports.md

 | '{' (import_path | item_import) (',' (import_path | item_import))* ','? '}'
 ```

-TODO: Should we restrict dots to only appear at the beginning of the path?
-It wouldn't restrict the user, but would make the grammar simpler.
+TODO: Restrict dots to only appear at the beginning of the path.

 Where `ident` is defined in the WGSL grammar.